 II.
 BIR Member Responsibilities

-BIR members’ primary responsibilities are to review and analyze written documentation developed by educator preparation institutions, examine source documents referenced in the written documentation, interview stakeholders who are knowledgeable about specific educator preparation programs at institutions under review, and determine the extent to which an education unit or its programs are aligned to adopted state standards.
-With regard to document reviews, BIR members may be assigned to work in pairs to complete an Initial Program Review (please see Chapter Three) or a Program Review submission (Chapter Six).
-Alternatively, a BIR member may be assigned as part of a three to eight member team to complete an accreditation site visit (Chapter Ten).
-Site visits utilize the full array of BIR member skills, including document review, analyses of reference documents, interview skills, and the capacity to participate in team meetings during which every member contributes their concerns, shares new information, and cooperates to develop a set of consensus decisions reflecting the teams’ best professional judgment.
+BIR members’ primary responsibilities are to review and analyze evidence provided by educator preparation institutions, examine source documents referenced in evidence submitted, interview individuals who are knowledgeable about specific educator preparation programs at institutions under review, and determine the extent to which an education unit or its programs are aligned to Commission-adopted standards.
+With regard to evidence reviews, BIR members may be assigned to work in pairs to complete an Initial Program Review (see Chapter Three), or a Program Review or Common Standards submission (Chapter Six).
+Alternatively, a BIR member may be assigned as part of a team to complete an accreditation site visit (Chapter Ten).
+Site visits utilize the full array of BIR member skills, including evidence review, analyses of reference documents, interview skills, and the capacity to participate in team meetings during which every member contributes their concerns, shares new information, and cooperates to develop a set of consensus decisions reflecting the teams’ best professional judgment.

 Initial Program Review (IPR)

-This kind of review occurs throughout the year.
+This type of review occurs throughout the year.
 The outcome of the initial review of the program proposal is a set of responses for each program standard.
-The reviewers must agree whether there is sufficient evidence contained in the documents to find that each program standard is met.
+The reviewers must agree whether there is sufficient evidence contained in the submission to find that each program standard is met.
 If not, the reviewers must identify the nature of the information that is not addressed or is not documented.
 Institutions then revise the program proposal and resubmit with additional documentation.
-The same pair of readers reviews the revisions and determines whether each standard has been satisfied.
-This process repeats until all adopted program standards are met.
-This process results in an agenda item for the Committee on Accreditation (COA). seeking approval for the proposed program.
+The revisions are reviewed and a determination is made as to whether each standard has been satisfied.
+If and when all adopted program standards are met, the program proposal will be presented for consideration and possible approval by the Committee on Accreditation (COA).
 For more information on the initial approval of programs, please see Chapter Three.

 Program Review and Common Standards Submissions

 BIR members are also instrumental in the Program Review and Common Standards review process (Chapter Six) which occurs in the fifth year of the accreditation cycle.
-Performing this review requires reading and analyzing brief program narratives, course syllabi, assessments, and other required documentation.
-When the assigned member pairs have completed their independent reviews, they discuss their findings and agreewhether each program standard is preliminary aligned or, if not, where additional information is needed.
+Performing Program Review requires reading and analyzing brief program narratives, course syllabi, assessments, and other required documentation.
+When the assigned member pairs have completed their independent reviews, they discuss their findings and reach agreement on whether each program standard is preliminary aligned or, if not, where additional information is needed.
 The pair will develop the Program Review Preliminary Report of Findings (PRF) that reflects the result of their deliberations.
-The Preliminary Report of Findings is sent to the institution which prepares an addendum for review by the site visit team.
+The Preliminary Report of Findings is sent to the institution which prepares an addendum prior to the visit for review by the site visit team.

-Responses to the Common Standards are also reviewed by BIR members during Year Five.
-Specific evidence regarding the implementation of the Common Standards combined with documentation submitted during Program Review are examined by BIR team members to provide a Common Standards Preliminary Report of Findings to the institution as well as to the site visit team.
+During the fifth year of the accreditation cycle, responses to the Common Standards are also reviewed by BIR members.
+Specific evidence regarding the implementation of the Common Standards combined with evidence/documentation submitted during Program Review are examined by BIR team members to provide a Common Standards Preliminary Report of Findings to the institution.
 The institution will prepare an addendum for the team prior to the site visit.
 It is anticipated that a subset of Program Review and Common Standards review team members will serve on the site visit team in Year Six.

 Accreditation Site Visits

-BIR members participate in accreditation site visits that generally run for four days (traditionally Sunday through Wednesday or Monday through Thursday).
-These visits are the heart of the accreditation system and require highly trained, ethical, and experienced professionals to function as members of the site visit team.
-Prior to the visits, the team members will receive (and must review) the Site Visit Documentation (SVD) which is composed of the following items:
+BIR members participate in accreditation site visits that generally run for four days (traditionally Sunday through Wednesday).
+In cases where institutions offer only one or two programs, the site visit may be three days in length (traditionally Monday through Wednesday).
+Prior to the visits, the team members will receive (and must review) evidence submitted on the institution’s accreditation website which includes the following items: